vega/vega-lite/site/docs/mark.md

 permalink: /docs/mark.html
 ---

-Marks are the basic visual building block of a visualization.
+Marks are the basic visual building block of a visualization: they are graphical primitives whose properties (such as position, size, and color) can be used to visually encode data.
 In a bar chart, the marks are bars.
 In a scatterplot, the marks might be circles or squares.

 ```js
 {